coleenquadros/configuration/FAQ.md

 Choosing a role will take you to the Role's page, in which you can view a list of `Users` who have this role associated to them, and the namespace access granted through this role.
 To finalize this example, choose the [dev](https://visual-app-interface.devshift.net/roles#/teams/telemeter/roles/dev.yml) role to see a list of users who has this role.

-The users in this page are granted a `view` permission in the `telemeter-production` namespace through the `dev` role..
+The users in this page are granted a `view` permission in the `telemeter-production` namespace through the `dev` role.

 ### How to determine my AWS permissions